Unsupervised Hyperspectral Pansharpening via Low-rank Diffusion Model: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{ptical} remote sensing image, e.g., multi-spectral image (MSI) and hyperspectral image (HSI), can record a wide range of spectrum information and has been widely used in many practical scenes, such as agriculture~\cite{HSI-app-agricultural1}, geology~\cite{HSI-app-geology} and food industry~\cite{HSI-app-food}.
-To sufficiently explore the data information, MSI with high spatial resolution and high spectral resolution is demanded.
-However, remote sensors cannot simultaneously obtain high-spatial resolution and high-spectral resolution MSI due to the technique limitation.
-As a result, low spatial resolution MS (LRMS) images with high spectral resolution and high spatial panchromatic (PAN) images with low spectral resolution are commonly collected instead.
-Therefore, it is a crucial task to generate a high-spatial and high-spectral resolution MS (HRMS) image by fusing the LRMS image and PAN image.
-This fusion task is called pansharpening in the remote sensing field and has been extensively studied for decades.
+Optical remote sensing image, e.g., hyperspectral (HS) image, can record a wide range of spectrum information and has been widely used in many practical scenes, such as agriculture~\cite{HSI-app-agricultural1}, geology~\cite{HSI-app-geology} and food industry~\cite{HSI-app-food}.
+To sufficiently explore the data information, HS image with high spatial resolution and high spectral resolution is demanded.
+However, remote sensors cannot simultaneously obtain high-spatial resolution and high-spectral resolution HS images due to the technique limitation.
+As a result, low-spatial resolution hyperspectral images with high spectral resolution (LRHS) and high-spatial-resolution panchromatic (PAN) images with single spectral dimension are commonly collected instead.
+Therefore, it is a crucial task to generate a high-spatial and high-spectral resolution hyperspectral (HRHS) image by fusing the corresponding LRHS image and PAN image.
+This fusion task is called hyperspectral pansharpening in the remote sensing field and has been studied for decades.
+Another simlilar task is called multispectral (MS) pansharpening, where the observed low spatial resolution image is an MS image that has a much lower spectral dimension (usually less than 10) than the HS image.
+As depicted in \cite{Hyperspectral-pansharpening-A-review}, the broader spectrum range of the HS image than that of MS image brings more difficulty for HS pansharpening.